The Directed Grid Theorem: From Webs to Fences

-where $f$ is the function of Corollary~\ref{cor:good-tuples}, then Lemma~\ref{lem:split-grid} implies that $G$ contains an acyclic well linked $(t,t)$-grid.
+then Lemma~\ref{lem:split-grid} implies that $G$ contains an acyclic well-linked $(t,t)$-grid.
 In the other case, if

-then Lemma~\ref{lem:segmentation-grid} implies that $G$ contains an acyclic well linked $(t, t)$-grid as required.
-Clearly, for any $t\geq 0$ we can always choose the numbers $p, p_1, p_2, q, q_1, q_2, x, y$ so that all inequalities above are satisfied, which concludes the proof. \end{proof}
+then Lemma~\ref{lem:segmentation-grid} implies that $G$ contains an acyclic well-linked $(t, t)$-grid as required.
+Clearly, for any $t, d\geq 0$ we can always choose the numbers $p, p_1, p_2, q, q_1, q_2$, $x, y$ so that all inequalities above are satisfied, which concludes the proof. \end{proof}

-As noted in the beginning of this section, Theorem~\ref{theo:main-fence} follows from Theorem~\ref{thm:grid1}.
-So far we have shown that every digraph which contains a large well linked web also contains a large well linked fence $(\PPP, \QQQ)$.
-The well linkedness of $(\PPP, \QQQ)$ implies the existence of a minimal bottom-up linkage as defined in the following definition.
+As noted at the beginning of this section, the main result of this section, Theorem~\ref{theo:main-fence}, follows from Theorem~\ref{thm:grid1}.

+So far we have shown that every digraph which contains a large well-linked web also contains a large well-linked fence $(\PPP, \QQQ)$.
+The well-linkedness of $(\PPP, \QQQ)$ implies the existence of a minimal bottom-up linkage as defined in the following definition.